Achno/debloat-samsung-ADB-shizuku/README.md

   You can install Ashell from the Google Playstore(2.99€),Fdroid(FREE)
   ```

+### Alternatives

+If your goal is only package management you could use a different gui tool like [this](https://github.com/SmartPack/PackageManager) instead of Ashell.

+Here i proceed with Ashell

 ### Installation

 Ashell is free only on Fdroid in order to download Fdroid :\_